cbeckner/salaciousnews/content/US/on-this-day-social-security-is-signed-into-law-by-fd-41535.md

 ---
-Title: Flashback to a Day That Rocked the Nation: The Era of Social Security Kicks Off!
+Title: "Flashback to a Day That Rocked the Nation: The Era of Social Security Kicks Off!"
 Description:
 Date: 2023-08-14T04:02:57.0000000Z
 Categories: